 Sweet Potato Dumplings are delicious and so easy to make!
 These dumplings are similar to my Apple Dumplings and they sure are good.

 I’ve always loved sweet potatoes.
 Because sweet potatoes are, well, sweet.
 You can fry them, bake them, casserole them, or soufflé them.
 Sweet potato fries?
 I’m all in!

 It was Sweet Potato Dumplings and they smelled amazing.
 I instantly fell in love with the aroma.
 The thought, very briefly, crossed my mind as to whether one dumpling would be missed.
 Hey, it was almost lunchtime and I was hungry.
 I just said no.

-The private investigator in me found out that Diane, the mom to my son-in-law, had made the dumplings, so I had to get the recipe.
+The private investigator in me found out that Diane, the mom of my son-in-law, had made the dumplings, so I had to get the recipe.

 She promptly brought it to me at our next church service, all written out on a cute little recipe card.
 So today’s shout-out goes to Diane.
 Yum-O and thanks a billion!

 I made these on Thanksgiving as a side dish instead of my usual sweet potato casserole.
 They were a tremendous hit.
 Thanks again, Diane!

 - crescent rolls

 - sweet potatoes